Summer Session

 In terms of what you can expect from them academically, pre-college students:

-• are not very different from first quarter, first-year students at any selective institution.
+• They are not very different from first quarter, first-year students at any selective institution.

-• specifically applied for the courses they are enrolled in, so they bring carefully vetted academic qualifications as well as focused interest in the subject, making them exceptionally motivated and enthusiastic learners.
+• They have specifically applied for the courses they are enrolled in, so they bring carefully vetted academic qualifications as well as focused interest in the subject, making them exceptionally motivated and enthusiastic learners.

-• In addition, given the greater number of contact hours, it is important that the daily schedule for pre-college Immersion courses include a variety of teaching modalities, providing a mixture of lecture, small group work and discussion, and other forms of active engagement.
+• Given the greater number of contact hours, it is important that the daily schedule for pre-college Immersion courses include a variety of teaching modalities, providing a mixture of lecture, small group work and discussion, and other forms of active engagement.

 Rich Kron (Astrophysics)